 - Mega View Restaurant

 - Good Morning Vietnam

-I don’t want to give you so many options because if you are travelling for two days, the options will be enough for you.
+I don’t want to give you so many options because if you are travelling for three days, the options will be enough for you.
 The restaurants which I have written have an amazing view of nature with delicious Vietnamese food.
 Have a good food 🙂